-For the student who is a Licensed Practical Nurse (LPN) or a certified Paramedic, who wishes to enter the program to acquire the Associate of Applied Science in Nursing degree, the prerequisite requirements are identical to the multiple exit LNA to RN program with the exception of the Nursing Assistant Training course.
-Students should meet with an NPC Academic Advisor and provide evidence of current Arizona Licensed Practical Nurse licensure that is active and in good standing.
+For the student who is a Licensed Practical Nurse (LPN) or a certified Paramedic, and wishes to enter the program to acquire the Associate of Applied Science in Nursing degree, the prerequisite requirements are identical to the multiple exit LNA to RN program with the exception of the Nursing Assistant Training course.
+Students should meet with an NPC Academic Advisor and provide proof of Arizona Practical Nurse licensure or Paramedic certification that is active and in good standing.
 Decisions regarding acceptance are determined by the Nursing Admission Committee.
 Note: Additional fees may apply for assessed credit by evaluation.
 See pages 16-17 for additional requirements.